-BAG Highly accurate and relevant
+BA Highly accurate and relevant

 Estimates have been derived using relevant and robust data sources with only a small degree of adjustments performed to the input data.
-These estimates can be considered a highly accurate depiction of the burden incurred from the disease, condition or injury.

-BAG Moderately accurate and relevant
+BA Moderately accurate and relevant

 Estimates have been derived using reasonably relevant and robust data sources with only a moderate degree of adjustments performed to the input data.

-These estimates can be considered a moderately accurate depiction of the burden incurred from the disease, condition or injury.
+Our Contract of the Contrac